chimney37/Othello/OthelloAWSServerless/Readme.md

     dotnet lambda deploy-serverless
 ```

-#steps to follow from postman (fro debugging)
+#steps to follow from postman (from debugging)
 refer to OthelloServerless.postman_collection.json on how to use the REST API, including request bodies, query string parameters and path parameters

 #steps to follow from OthelloServerlessConsole
-this is a consoled based skeleton game application that makes use of the REST APIs.
+this is a console-based skeleton game application that makes use of the REST APIs.

 #What is the game design?
 Architecture: